kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 Object[] objects = new String[] { "abc" };
 {% endhighlight %}

-If `objects` will be modified with value of type other than `String` then `ArrayStoreException` will be thrown.
+If `objects` would be modified with value of type other than `String` then `ArrayStoreException` would be thrown.

 {% highlight java %}
 String[] strings = { "abc" };